near/docs/docs/tutorials/contracts/nfts/minecraft-nfts.md

 sidebar_label: Minecraft NFTs
 ---

-In this tutorial you'll learn how to integrate NFTs into minecraft.
-This is as an extension of our tutorial on [minting NFTs](/docs/tutorials/contracts/nfts/minting-nfts) and it is recommended that you have gone through it before starting.
+> In this tutorial you'll learn how to take your custom Minecraft creations and mint the schematics into NFTs on the NEAR blockchain!

 ## Overview